 ‘He wants more than anything for it to stop.
 Miss Middleton should, like any other private individual, be able to go about her everyday business without this kind of intrusion.
 The situation is proving unbearable for all those concerned.’

-In early 2007, William was stationed most of the time outside of the London leaving very less time for the young couple.
+In early 2007, William was stationed most of the time outside of London leaving very less time for the young couple.
 Like any young couple who were figuring out their lives and relationship, the time apart put a strain on their relationship.
-Prince William and Catherine broke up during their vacations in Swiss resort of Zermatt that year.
+Prince William and Catherine broke up during their vacations in the Swiss resort of Zermatt that year.

 After breakup Catherine along with her mother Carole went to Ireland to see Gemma Billington’s private exhibition of her paintings.
-They also visited National Gallery of Ireland.
+They also visited the National Gallery of Ireland.
 Catherine started participating in charitable causes and accepting social invitations.
 She signed up for a charity challenge with an all-female dragon boat racing crew called the Sisterhood, who called themselves: A-Team – ‘An elite group of female athletes, talented in many ways, toned to perfection with killer looks, on a mission to keep boldly going where no girl has gone before.’

 “Although she was heartbroken, she wasn’t going to show it.
 For her breakup diary, her dresses were shorter, her tops lower and her outfits racier.
 There were numerous nights out to hotspots where she had been a regular with William, and her swirl of brunette hair and carefully folded bronzed limbs as she entered and exited taxis was a common sight throughout April and May.
 She attended some diverse events.
 She and Pippa were at luxury jeweller Asprey for the launch of Young Stalin – a biography written by Tara Palmer-Tomkinson’s brother-in-law Simon Sebag Montefiore.
 Kate also went to a party to promote the film Rabbit Fever, which was about women obsessed with the infamous vibrators.
 A world away from the frumpy ageing tweeds of two months ago, Kate wore a slinky off-the-shoulder top and silky skirt with a bare midriff, caramel tan and sunkissed hair.
 Inside the party she wore pink silk bunny ears, danced and ‘teased all the boys’.